 Quick Summary Learn about Executive Cloning vs Succession Management and which is right for the future of your business.4 mins Read

 It is no secret that CEO tenures are decreasing.
 For example, Harvard Law School reported in 2022 that the average tenure for a CEO is 6.9 years, which is down from 8 years in 2016.
-Plus, we know senior executives are unrelenting in the way they plan their careers; including the organisations they’d like to work for and when.
+Plus, we know senior executives are unrelenting in planning their careers, including the organisations they’d like to work for and when.

-If CEO tenure is eight years, and your organisation is looking to manage talent against a five year strategy, how do you ensure talent management is forward focused, aligned with business strategy and has the momentum to take your organisation into the future?
+If the average CEO tenure is 6.9 years, and your organisation is looking to plan talent against a five-year strategy, how do you ensure your talent strategy is forward-focused, aligned with business strategy and has the momentum to make your organisation successful in the future?

-There is a danger that by taking a short-term approach to succession management, organisations merely clone the current incumbent and replace him or her with a like-for-like replacement.
+There is a danger that organisations merely clone the current incumbent and replace the employee with a like-for-like replacement by taking a short-term approach to succession planning.

 - Replacement planning for current individuals (executive cloning).

-- Driven by knowledge or comfort of the individuals who manage the process.
+- To enhance the knowledge or comfort of the individuals who manage the process.
 It should be linked to the future of the organisation and to the leadership competencies required in the future.

-- Driven by an individual.
+- Driven by a single individual.
 It needs to be a collective; across geographies, functions and business units.

 - Detached from organisational culture.
-An understanding of culture is crucial in identifying successors as our experience tells us.
+Understanding culture is crucial in identifying successors.

 - A pool of internal candidates.
-Top Companies believe they can fill all senior roles internally but most cannot.
+Many companies believe they can fill all senior roles internally, but most cannot.
 External benchmarking still needs to be undertaken to understand what good looks like.

-In order to determine the level of maturity of succession management in your organisation by yourself and colleagues:
+In order to determine the level of maturity of succession planning in your organisation you need to answer these questions

 - Have you defined the leadership competencies you need in the future?

 - Have you identified these individuals that have the skills and ability to be your future leaders?

-- Are talent acquisition, internal talent development, succession planning and HR joined-up internally?
+- Are talent acquisition, internal talent development, succession planning and HR internally aligned?

-- Get business unit buy in.
-Succession management is most effective when tied to bonus.
-In one international bank we work with, 20% of bonus is attributed to succession management.
+Get business unit buy-in.
+Succession planning is most effective when tied to bonuses.
+In one international bank we work with 20% of their annual bonus is attributed to succession planning.

-- Have an organisation wide internal talent database to make succession achievable.
-This means it is manageable right through the organisation not only at the top levels.
+Have organisation-wide internal talent pipelining to make succession achievable.
+This means it is common throughout the organisation, not only at the top levels.
 Define unique individuals who are ‘ready now’, ‘ready soon’ and ‘ready later’ and keep an eye on other emerging talent.

-- Make it future focussed.
-Succession management requires the business to link the business plan and future strategy and therefore requires and integration between workforce planning and the strategic business plan.
+Make it future-focused.
+Succession planning requires the business to link the business plan and future strategy and therefore requires integration between workforce planning and the strategic business plan.

-- Track pivotal roles that are emerging as pressure points.
-For example one company we work with tracks senior people against development plans, but also against personal needs and milestones.
+Track pivotal roles that are emerging as pressure points.
+For example, one company we work with tracks senior people against development plans but also personal needs and milestones.

-- Manage it as a risk.
-Succession management needs to be adaptable.
+Manage it as a risk.
+Succession planning needs to be adaptable.
 Focus on lynchpin roles.
-Incorporate it into the Board’s routine agenda.
+Incorporate it into the Board meeting agenda.

-- Make it transparent.
-It encourages clarity and integrity and it minimises politics.
-Succession management requires a category for those who are not high potentials but who are key contributors with consistent performance have not yet demonstrated high potential.
+Make it transparent.
+This encourages clarity and integrity, and it minimises politics.
+Succession planning requires a category for those who are not high potential but who are vital contributors with consistent performance but have not yet demonstrated high potential.

-- Build depth in your talent pipeline.
-Understand who you have now who is ‘ready now’ and ‘ready later’ and supplement this with external candidates.
-A succession plan with only internal candidates is not comprehensive succession management.
+Build depth in your talent pipelining.
+Understand who you have now, who is ‘ready now’ and ‘ready later’ and supplement this with external talent.
+A succession plan with only internal candidates is not comprehensive succession planning.

-We believe that regulation of leadership risk is just around the corner and that all publicly listed companies will be required to show effective succession management.
-The model of reporting in the financial services sector is likely to be replicated elsewhere as people risk moves up the agenda.
+We believe that regulation of leadership risk is just around the corner and that all publicly listed companies will be required to show effective succession plans.
+The governance model in the financial services sector is likely to be replicated elsewhere as people risk moves up the agenda.

 We also believe the days of the little black book of traditional head-hunters are numbered and that it’s time for organisations to really manage succession, not just ‘clone’ their outgoing executives.
-A move from succession planning to succession management will help maintain organisational intellectual property and organisational memory, and bring leadership continuity.
+Succession planning will help maintain the organisational intellectual property and memory and bring leadership continuity.